malinpalo/Gro/README.md

 - Add a contact page.
 That was initial created in the API but where to be deleted due to the time restrictions.
 - Add modals with alert messages when a user updates the app.
 - Add city as a location in the users profile page.
+- Add a jumbotron to welcome the user with a short description of the sites content.

 [Back to top](<#table-of-contents>)